SayanoAI/RVC-Studio/README.md

 * RVC Model fine-tuning: fine-tune an RVC model to mimic any voice you want using your own data.
 * 1-click TTS using RVC model: convert any text to speech using the fine-tuned VC model with just one click.
 * Built-in tensorboard: You can monitor the training progress and performance of your VC model using a built-in tensorboard dashboard.
+* LLM integration: chat with your RVC model in real time using popular LLM.

 ## Planned Features
 * Demucs: Meta's vocals and instrumental music source separation.
 * Auto-Playlist: let your RVC model sing songs from your favourite playlist.
 * Audio-postprocessing: You can enhance the quality of your generated songs by adding reverbs, echos, etc.
 * TTS using cloud API: use a cloud-based text-to-speech service to generate high-quality and natural-sounding speech from any text.
-* LLM integration: chat with your RVC model in real time.
+~~* LLM integration: chat with your RVC model in real time.~~
 * Real-time VC interface: convert your voice using your favourite RVC model.

 ## Requirements